 Dr. Shelagh Morrison graduated with honours from the Ontario Veterinary College, at the University of Guelph, in 1998.
 During veterinary school she spent 2 summers working with the Ottawa-Carleton Wildlife center, helping to raise and rehabilitate hundreds of wild animals and participating in the center’s public education program.
 She continues to be involved, whenever possible, with wildlife rehabilitation.

 Shelagh spends most of her spare time running around with her 3 kids.
-She also enjoys spending time working with refugee families (with the help of her kids) and working on community arts and social justice events at her church in her hometown of Chelsea, Qc.
+She loves spending time working with refugee families.
+She currently is administering a tutoring program through the University of Ottawa that matches students with newly arrived refugees to provide language and academic support and working on community arts and social justice initiatives with her non-profit group PartageChelseaShare.